-My name is Erik Calderon and I’ve been doing martial arts from the age of 5.
+Hello, my name is Erik Calderon and I studied martial arts on and off since the age of 5.
 When I was 20, I got this incredible itch to move to Japan and study martial arts full time.

-Learning about the history of Aikido and Japan and how it influenced the development and ultimately the meaning of Aikido is very important to make note of.
-During the war, and Japan’s loss, the martial arts as a whole changed in Japan.
+After the end of World War II, the martial arts as a whole changed.
 First off, during the US occupation, all martial arts were banned.
-This is about the time Morihei Ueshiba moved to Iwama and was able to continue his teaching and training in secret.
+This is about the time Morihei Ueshiba moved to Iwama and continued his teaching and training in secret.

-All arts transformed at this time, from “jutsu” (術 【すべ】 way, method, technique, means) for example, Ueshiba had trained in Daitō-ryū Aiki-jūjutsu, to “do” (道 【みち】road-way, street, district, journey, course, moral) Aikido.
+The martial arts transformed, from “jutsu” (術 【すべ】 way, method, technique, means) for example, Ueshiba had trained in Daitō-ryū Aiki-jūjutsu, to “do” (道 【みち】road-way, street, district, journey, course, moral) Aikido.
 This helps us understand how this word was shaped, from method or technique to way of life or path.

 The Japanese language is structured differently than the English language.
 In English we typically have the Subject – Verb – Object structure, where as in Japanese the structure is Subject – Object – Verb.